University of Wisconsin - Platteville Data & Information Overview

 Student Loan Debt

-It's not uncommon for college students to take out loans to pay for school.
-In fact, almost 66% of students nationwide depend at least partially on loans.
+While almost two-thirds of students nationwide take out loans to pay for college, the percentage may be quite different for the school you plan on attending.
 At UW - Platteville, approximately 60% of students took out student loans averaging $7,045 a year.
 That adds up to $28,180 over four years for those students.

 How Much Money Do UW - Platteville Graduates Make?students who graduate from UW - Platteville with a bachelor's degree go on to jobs where they make an average salary of $47,300 in their early years.
 This is good news for future UW - Platteville graduates since it is 19% more than the average college graduate's salary of $39,802 per year.